FAQ: 21st Century Cures Tracker

 No. Many factors outside the control of any single agency will affect the progress of these initiatives, including policies related to hiring freezes and uncertain funding levels.
 This tracker is not meant to be a pass/fail report card, but rather a snapshot in time that can help explain impact and identify where progress is needed.

 What do the different columns mean?

-- Complete = FasterCures has determined that this provision has been implemented, or all milestones have been met, and we are no longer tracking it
+- Complete = FasterCures has determined that this provision has been implemented, or all milestones have been met.
+FasterCures may provide additional updates as appropriate.

 - In progress = There are upcoming milestones that need to be met

 - Monitoring = There are no specific milestones to track, but FasterCures will periodically assess progress because the provision is aligned with FasterCures' focus areas